of Attacks: 1

 Medea was born the daughter of the

-King of Colchis, a small barbarian country
+King of Colchis, a small barbarian

 near The Black Sea.
-By the time she

-was eighteen, she had a vast knowledge
+was 18, she had a vast knowledge

-of herbs and the lower reaches of the
+and the lower reaches of the

-magical arts: She trained a dragon to
+magickal arts: She trained a dragon

-guard her father’s great treasure, a fleece
+guard her father’s great treasure, a

-of gold that hung in a sacred grove.
+hung in a sacred grove.

-When a handsome&ranger named Jason
+When a handsome ranger named Jason

-arrived in a quest for this fleece, Medea
+arrived in a quest

-fell in love with him.
+fell in Love with him.
 Using her magical

 arts, she helped Jason overcome all the

 trials her father set in his path.
-At the
+At

 last, she charmed the dragon and allowed

 Jason to steal the fleece easily.
-Out of
+Out

 gratitude, Jason offered to marry her